10 Best Barefoot Running Shoes: The Naturalist’s Guide

 Going without shoes actually tends to awaken muscles of the legs and feet that have been previously dormant, while increasing blood flow to those limbs to get moving.
 The increased blood reduces many of the pains, varicose veins.

 Helps develop better posture

-We’ve all learned an unhealthy habit in traditional shoes.
-The typical walking or running shoe isn’t just a shoe; it’s a high-heel, sporting a heel of 1-2 inches (or more) in height.
+We’ve all picked up unhealthy habits in the more traditionally designed shoes.
+The typical running shoe isn’t really just simply a shoe; it’s one which has a relatively high-heel, standing about 1-2 inches on average in height.

 By running with minimal footwear, we tend to naturally do so with better posture.
 Not only do we look better and get taller, but do we greatly reduce all of the stress and strain on our bodies.